leeyuchong/Datafest2020/README.md

   - sanin04: archivsts, curators, librarians/library technicians and people in academic affairs and other educational services
   - sanin05: management positions
   - sanin08: community, social services, legal, arts, design, entertainment, sports and media

+# Key Findings
+Our initial hypothesis of tying the sentiment score to the plans of the college, did not end up being a useful avenue, because schools that were going online, actually tended to issue more positive sentiment statements.
+Thus, sentiment score wasn’t a significant predictor in our final model.
+Similarly although multinomial logistic regression was an option to consider, when we think of the group effect, affecting every variable we needed to use the multilevel model.
+The significant predictors for the model were number of applications per year, endowment in $, whether students were required to stay on campus, whether board provided, number of locations the students are from, student-faculty ratio, Covid-19 cases in the county, average staff salary, salary outlays for librarians, management and social service.
+And finally, using the random intercept model, we get the appropriate coefficients for these predictors based on group stage: state.

+# Concluding Remark
+The model informed us that schools are heavily subject to states’ financial support, while students’ demographics (foreigners or native).
+Researchers have concurred that large and/or private schools were more likely to weather the disruption, while smaller and/or public schools whose incomes depend primarily on domestic students.